6.6 Inner Classes

 Outer.Inner inner = outer.new Inner();

-inner.display(); // Accessing from inner: Outer class field
+inner.display(); // Accessed from inner: Outer class field

 2. Static Nested Class

-A static inner class.
-Can be used without an outer class instance.
+An inner class with the static keyword.
+Can be used without an instance of the outer class.
 Can only access static members of the outer class.

 public class Database {